 Usually low pressure values (below 29.92 = 1013) are sign of bad weather while high pressure values (above 29.92 = 1013) are sign of good weather.

-Possible remarks = this section is optional and starts with the METAR symbol "RMK".
+This section is optional and starts with the METAR symbol "RMK".
 Here is indicated any additional possible information.

-Possible "trend" part = in this optional section is indicated the weather tendency.
+In this optional section is indicated the weather tendency.
 Its validity starts from the time when the METAR was published and lasts for two hours.